barbajs/barba/README.md

 **Barba.js** is a small (7kb minified and compressed) and easy-to-use library that helps you create fluid and smooth transitions between your website's pages.

-It helps reduce the delay between your pages, minimize browser HTTP requests and enhance your users' web experience.
+It helps reduce the delay between your pages, minimize browser HTTP requests and enhance your user's web experience.

 ## Documentation